tderrien/FEELnc/README.md

 # FEELnc :
 ## FlExible Extraction of Long non-coding RNAs

+*Version (24/03/2016): Adding an option for the classifier: -b/--biotype.
+Using this option, the classifier write the biotype of the lncRNA and the RNA partner.
+If no biotype, write "none" instead.*

 *Version (23/11/2015): Update of the classifier output.
 Now the classifier write (i) a log file containing statisitcs on the inteactions (i.e the line which began with a # before the update) and (ii) a main output file which is now formated as a tabulated matrix with a header.*